CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-3.md

 ## Here is what you will learn ##

-- Create an Azure Search Service
+- Create an Azure Search Service in the Portal
-- Create an Index
 - Add Cognitive Skills to Azure Search
+- Integrate Azure Search in an Node JS Application
-- Create an Azure Cognitive Search index in Python using Jupyter notebooks
+- Optional Add on: Create an Azure Cognitive Search index in Python using Jupyter notebooks
-- Optional Add on: Integrate Azure Search in an Node JS Application

 # What is Azure Cognitive Search?